SiemelNaran/myutils/README.md

 IntelliJ 2020.2.

 Steps:
-- Optional: Ensure that all .iml and the .idea folder are deleted
+- Optional: Ensure that all .iml and the .idea folder are deleted.
+  If you get incomprehensible compile errors about java.util classes not being found, invalidate cache and restart.
 ```
 find ../myutils/ -name "*.iml" -exec rm -rfv {} \;
 rm -rfv ../myutils/.idea/